 5) Venereal Issues - In our research, we repeatedly came across its historical use for venereal diseases, such as syphilis and gonorrhea.
 Some references said it was also at one point called "whorehouse tea" by early pioneers for this reason.

-6) Kidney Tonic - There are also unscientific reports claiming that it is useful as a cleansing kidney tonic and influential at protecting against kidney infections.
+6) Kidney Tonic - There are unscientific reports claiming that it is useful as a cleansing kidney tonic and influential at protecting against kidney infections.

 There are also Chinese Ephedra species that have been used in TCM for many centuries.
 The main one is Ephedra sinica, also called Ma Huang.

-Ephedrine and pseudoephedrine have been synthetically isolated from the Ma Huang variety and once widely used in the pharmaceutical industry in certain over-the-counter decongestants, cold, asthma and allergy medications.
+Ephedrine and pseudoephedrine have been synthetically isolated from the Ma Huang variety and were once widely used in the pharmaceutical industry in certain over-the-counter decongestants, cold, asthma and allergy medications.

 Both ephedrine as well as ephedra concentrates have also been utilized in dietary supplements (often with caffeine) for athletic performance enhancement and weight loss. (*) However, in 2004 supplements containing ephedrine alkaloids were banned in the U.S. by the FDA because of their potentially dangerous health risks.